 The Program Administrator will verify customer subscription sizes using past consumption data through the process described in the Subscription section below.
-For most customers, the Project Manager does not need to upload documentation of a Participant's consumption history.
-For certain customers, such as those with no billing history, the Project Manager must either upload separate documentation of billing history or energy modelling results, or be asked to provide additional information on building typology for use in verifying customer subscription sizing.
+The Subscription Manager does not need to upload documentation of a Participant's consumption history.
+For certain customers, such as those with no billing history, the Subscription Manager must either upload separate documentation of billing history or energy modeling results or will be asked to provide additional information on building typology for use in verifying customer subscription sizing.